 |eBay: $948 (average selling price)|

 Apple’s trade-in values, though nothing to sneeze at, are often found wanting when it comes to certain devices (particularly iPhones and iPads).
-But why?
+Why?
 Simply put, they don’t offer more money for better specifications.
 In other words, Apple offers the same amount for a 256GB model iPhone as they do for the same model with only 32GB.
 The same goes for networks: a carrier-locked iPhone will net you the same as one that’s fully unlocked.

 Needless to say, if you happen to be trading in a device that’s carrier-locked with base-level storage capacity, you might actually get a pretty decent offer from Apple.
 Here’s an example: